Semantics-of-Sustainability/tempo-embeddings/README.md

 cd tempo-embeddings
 python3 -m pip install .
 ```
-## How to use tempo_embeddings on Research Cloud?
+## How to use tempo_embeddings on SURF Research Cloud?
+SURF Research Cloud offers a ready-to-use environment for running tools without the need to install Python and other required libraries.

+[Here](https://www.surf.nl/en/services/surf-research-cloud) you can apply for access.

-Research Cloud provides a ready-to-use environment for users to run tools without needing to install Python and other required libraries.
-If your Research Cloud account is set up for the Semantics of Sustainability project, you can use the tempo-embeddings tool by following these steps: can use tempo-embeddings tool with the following steps:
+If your Research Cloud account is set up for the Semantics of Sustainability project, you can use the tempo-embeddings tool by following these steps:
+- Log in to [Research cloud](https://portal.live.surfresearchcloud.nl)  environment.

-- Create a workspace using the "semantics-of-sustainability" catalog item.
+- Create a new workspace using the "semantics-of-sustainability" catalog item.
+- Log in to the workspace you created in the previous step.
 - Open a new terminal and run:
 ```console
 /etc/miniconda/bin/conda init